2 ZERO HUNGER

 • The Elm Alumni Association has continued to offer a “100-yen Breakfast” programme, designed to provide students with affordable, nutritious meals at the start of their day.

-• Separately, the Hokkaido University CO-OP organized its own limited “100-yen Breakfast” campaign at the North Cafeteria.
+• Separately, the Hokkaido University CO-OP organised its own limited “100-yen Breakfast” campaign at the North Cafeteria.
 Conducted for a 30-day period, this initiative provided daily set breakfasts to student union members, limited to 50 portions per day on a first-come basis.

 Together, these initiatives reflected a strong institutional and community commitment to supporting students’ dietary needs and encouraged healthy morning routines.